 Fraud takes place with all types of government benefits, including Social Security, SNAP (often called food stamps), WIC, unemployment insurance, SSI (disability insurance), Medi-Cal and more.
 It can be performed by persons operating the programs and distributing benefits, but in most cases, it is performed by recipients of the benefits.
 Some of the most common ways people commit welfare fraud is by lying on program applications, applying for benefits under more than one name and by illegally using or transferring benefits.

 In Southern California, we also have the unique problem of welfare fraud occurring when someone claims aid by saying they live in San Diego County when they actually live across the border in Tijuana.
-However it occurs though, those accused should always contact a welfare fraud attorney in San Diego immediately.
+However it occurs though, those accused should always contact an attorney immediately.

 Fighting the Charges with a Welfare Fraud Lawyer

-Like most criminal charges, what you say in your defense can be used against you, so if you speak to police or investigators without your San Diego welfare fraud defense attorney, you may end up making things harder for yourself.
+Like most criminal charges, what you say in your defense can be used against you, so if you speak to police or investigators without your attorney, you may end up making things harder for yourself.

 Penalties can vary greatly depending on the circumstances, but they can range from 6 months in jail and a $500 fine to 3 years in prison and a $5,000 fine.
 In most cases, recipients will also be forced to pay back all benefits they received, which can quickly amount to thousands of dollars.
 Additionally, those convicted are disqualified from ever receiving future benefits.
 It’s also worth mentioning that these charges are also filed alongside other offenses, such as forgery, providing false information to a government official, identity theft, grand theft and more.